Title photo - Author with a 12.01 lb. Lake Pyramid northern-strain largemouth bass back-deck swimbait

 At each spot, there will be a moment when the back deck

-angler has the best position for the reverse angle cast.
-The Reverse Angle can
+angler has the best position for the reverse-angle cast.
+Based on microtopography and cover elements, the Reverse Angle can

-produce strikes that the forward presentation will miss regarding
+produce strikes that the forward presentation can't effectively target.
+That's the reverse

 angle, and that is why the fish do not know which way the boat is going.